 The 2018 OCR European Championships is hard to describe in just a few sentences.
 It was a very unique and highly rig-demanding race which allowed for me to take the Short Course win with more than a 4 minute lead on a 3,4 km route.
 Those of you who were there know how hard it was to complete, those of you who weren’t probably heard.
+Check out this video for a recap!

 This year I would battle it out on a 6,2 km route with 39 obstacles.
 Many rigs were shortened to increase completion rate, hills were included and also a very tough carry section.
 This had me divided – I was very, very excited about the course being more evenly distributed but I also knew the crazier ninja-stuff was to my advantage.
 Long story short and plenty of thoughts later I showed up to the race extremely excited to test my fitness on a track that wouldn’t have anyone saying “he just won because he’s a beast on the obstacles”.
 This was my chance to step up to last years title and throw it all on the table with some big players.
 Check out the course map here: